hoffa/kitten/README.md

 ## Prerequisites

-You'll need to have AWS credentials set up.
-You can do it using `awscli`:
+You'll need to have your AWS credentials set up.
+You can do that using `awscli`:

 ```
 pip install awscli